offalynne/Input/docs/3.4/Platform-Quirks.md

 - `gp_select` is defined as clicking the touchpad on PlayStation 4 and PlayStation 5 which is GameMaker's default behaviour.
 This is in contrast to other other platforms where `gp_select` is defined as the SHARE button. [`input_binding_get_name()`](Functions-(Bindings)#input_binding_get_namebinding) will return the correct device-appropriate string.

-- Keyboard is not supported by GameMaker (and Input) on this platform.
+- Keyboard and mouse are not supported by GameMaker (and Input) on this platform.

-- The PlayStation touchpad presents as a mouse cursor.
-By default Input ignores touch input on the touchpad, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
-Input presently supports touchpad input for one player only.

 ### Xbox One and Xbox Series X/S